 The amount of hardwood that can be harvested from any patch of land is much smaller than the equivalent harvest of softwood would be.
 Considering the increasing pressure on available resources, the use of softwood species that produce larger volumes of wood over the same time span for the same area of land offers obvious environmental advantages.
 Softwoods are fast-growing and produce good yields over a moderate span of time whilst sequestering carbon faster.
-This is why softwood timber and lumber is so much more sustainable than hardwood.
+This is why softwood lumber is so much more sustainable than hardwood.

 Accoya: Raw Material

 To produce Accoya, only abundantly available sustainable timber species are being used from certified, sustainably managed forests and plantations, including FSC® certified woods.
 Fast growing softwood species such as Radiata Pine are primarily used to produce Accoya®.
 All Accoya is compliant with the European Union Timber Regulation (EUTR) as well as the Lacey Act, and therefore responsible production is guaranteed.

 What is FSC® timber?
 The FSC® (Forest Stewardship Council) is an independent international organisation.
 In order to supply FSC certified timber, we have to prove our forests are managed in an environmentally appropriate, socially beneficial and economically viable manner.

 Resources FAO (2006).
 Global Planted Forests Thematic Study: Results and Analysis.
 FAO (2001).
 Mean Annual Volume Increment of Selected Industrial Forest Plantation Species.
 Lamc, D. (2011).
 Regreening the Bare Hills.
 FAO (2016).
 Definition of the Parameters and Formulas used in the Wood Supply Projection.
 Cossalter, C. And Pye-Smith, C (2003).
 Fast-Wood Foresty- Myths and Realities, CIFOR.

 Corporate Social Responsibility